-OV After School Club runs from 3:15pm until 5:30pm and is run by Jessica Ross.
-At the end of the school day, children are collected from the classroom and taken to the club by a member of staff - they should bring a healthy snack to enjoy.
-Please click on the link to book and pay. https://ovafterschool.co.uk/
+'Cool 4 School' is the name our after school club and it runs from 3:15pm until 6pm.
+At the end of the school day, children are collected from the classroom and taken to the club by a member of staff - they are given healthy snacks to enjoy.
+Please click on this link https://cool4schoolclubs.ipalbookings.com/ to book and pay.
+More information can be found on our website.